 by Sharon Wood

-Information on CRB checks for supply teachers wishing to undertake work in England.
+Information on DBS Certificates for supply teachers wishing to undertake work in England.
 [Please note: I keep this information as up-to-date as time will allow.]

-A CRB Check is now a legal requirement whether you wish to work as a paid employee in a school, or whether you simply want to volunteer.
+A DBS Certificate is now a legal requirement whether you wish to work as a paid employee in a school, or whether you simply want to volunteer.

-Currently, you cannot apply for a CRB Check on yourself.
+Currently, you cannot apply for a DBS Certificate for yourself.
 An Enhanced Disclosure must be requested by an agency, a Local Authority, or a school (predominantly through their Local Authority).

-The CRB Check poses many problems for people wishing to take on supply work.
+The DBS Certificate process poses many problems for people wishing to take on supply work.

 If you wish to work directly through schools, you need to somehow obtain a CRB Check that the schools will accept before going into your first school.
 In September 2006, regulations were introduced which means CRB checks can be passed between employment agencies supplying staff to schools (including further education institutions) and schools themselves, so if you have had a check through an agency, they can pass it onto a school on your behalf.
 You may have a CRB Check from voluntary work that you undertake, from university still, from a previous employment.
 CRB Checks, although the older they are they less reliable they become, do not have a Use By Date!
 They are relevant at the time of issue, and have no formal period of validity.